Enhance your ad with extensions

 - Learn how to bulk-edit extensions using spreadsheets.

-To remove extensions from your campaigns, just select the box to the left of the extension(s) and click the Delete button.
+To remove a manual extension from your campaign, check the box to the left of the extension(s) and click Delete.
 Removing an extension from one campaign won’t remove the extension from other campaigns.